MicrosoftDocs/visualstudio-docs/docs/ide/advanced-feature-overview.md

 ## Debug, test, and improve your code

-Nothing runs perfectly all the time.
 When you write code, you need to run it and test it for bugs and performance.
-Visual Studio's cutting-edge debugging system enables you to debug code running in your local project, on a remote device, or on an emulator such as [the one for Android devices](../cross-platform/visual-studio-emulator-for-android.md).
+Visual Studio's cutting-edge debugging system enables you to debug code running in your local project, on a remote device, or on a [device emulator](../cross-platform/visual-studio-emulator-for-android.md).
 You can step through code one statement at a time and inspect variables as you go.
 You can set breakpoints that are only hit when a specified condition is true.
-You can monitor the values of variables as the code runs, and more.
 All of this can be managed in the code editor itself, so that you don't have to leave your code.
 To get more details about debugging in Visual Studio, see [Debugger feature tour](../debugger/debugger-feature-tour.md).

+To learn more about improving the performance of your apps, checkout out Visual Studio's [profiling](../profiling/profiling-feature-tour.md) feature.

-For testing, Visual Studio offers unit testing, IntelliTest, load and performance testing, and more.
-To learn more about testing, see [Testing tools and scenarios](../test/developer-testing-scenarios.md).
-To learn more about improving the performance of your apps, see [Profiling feature tour](../profiling/profiling-feature-tour.md).
+For [testing](../test/improve-code-quality.md), Visual Studio offers unit testing, Live Unit Testing, IntelliTest, load and performance testing, and more.
+Visual Studio also has advanced [code analysis](../code-quality/code-analysis-for-managed-code-overview.md) capabilities to catch design, security, and other types of flaws.

 ## Deploy your finished application